Understanding maternity and paternity leave for tradespeople

 - Employees based abroad

-As an employer, it is your responsibility to provide the correct form of maternity and paternity leave to all eligible employees.
+As an employer, it’s your responsibility to provide the correct form of maternity and paternity leave to all eligible employees.

 Looking to grow your business?